2023 Solar Incentives Guide for Johnston, IA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have heard of.
-You may have heard of the Federal Solar Investment Tax Credit, or ITC.
-The ITC is a tax credit equal to a specified percentage of the money you spend installing solar panels.
+When people think of solar incentives, federal incentives are likely the first thing that comes to mind.
+You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
+This incentive is a tax credit equal to a certain percentage of the money you spend on your solar system.

-The ITC can be applied to the total cost of solar panel installation, including the panels themselves as well as equipment, labor and accessories.
-This credit can be claimed for panels installed after January 1, 2006 on a primary or secondary residence located in the United States that you own.
-From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
+The ITC applies to the total cost of solar panel installation, including the panels themselves as well as accessories, equipment and labor.
+This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence that you own and that is located in the United States.
+The tax credit ranges from 26-30% of total costs depending on when your project was completed.
 There is no maximum claim amount.

 State & Local Solar Incentives